 My small group was getting together for dinner and I was preparing my favorite quick and easy vegetable side dish recipe…Far East Celery.
 It’s my go-to recipe that everyone always raves about.
-And I love that it goes so well with beef, chicken, and fish dishes and I’m quite certain it will make a sensational side dish for a ham dinner, too.
+And I love that it goes so well with beef, turkey, chicken, and fish dishes and I’m quite certain it will make a sensational side dish for a ham dinner, too.

 With Easter dinner quickly approaching, I’m thinking many of you are putting together your menus right now.
 Far East Celery would be perfect on the Easter buffet.
 So, as I was purchasing my ingredients, I knew I needed to share my recipe with you.

 I had already melted the butter in the pan and started tossing the bread crumbs and the thinly sliced almonds in butter to toast when I remembered I was planning on sharing this delicious recipe with you.
 Oops!

 Hmmm.
 It’s pretty evident that I am NOT a food blogger.
 Yes?

 The celery (hence the name Far East Celery) had already been cut up and as you can see it only has about 5 minutes left.
 Do you have a steamer?
 Our steamer gets used continuously.
 It’s no doubt the best $25 investment we have made on a kitchen appliance.